 Ayati (meaning ‘Hope’ in Sanskrit) is Sri Lanka’s first national center for children with disabilities.
 The Ayati Trust is a charitable trust incorporated between the University of Kelaniya, Hemas Holdings and MAS Holdings.
 The board of trustees also include former Dean of Faculty of Medicine, University of Kelaniya Prof. Nilanthi De Silva; former Sri Lankan cricketer and captain of the Sri Lankan National team Kumar Sangakkara; former Sri Lanka Cricket Captain and ICC Elite Panel Match referee Roshan Mahanama; co-founder and Managing Director of MAS Holdings Ajay Amalean; Group Director of Hemas Holdings PLC Abbas Esufally.

-The Centre has been designed by renowned architect Channa Daswatte and is spread across a two-acre land in Ragama with a 42.000 sq.ft floor area that includes an Audiology Wing, an Assessment and Learning Centre, a Supported Employment Centre, a Multi- Disciplinary Training Wing, an Occupation Therapy & Physiotherapy Wing and a Speech and Language Training Wing.
+The Center has been designed by renowned architect Channa Daswatte and is spread across a two-acre land in Ragama with a 42.000 sq.ft floor area that includes an Audiology Wing, an Assessment and Learning Center, a Supported Employment Center, a Multi- Disciplinary Training Wing, an Occupation Therapy & Physiotherapy Wing and a Speech and Language Training Wing.

 The project Break the Barriers initiated by a visit to the site.
 We were warmly welcomed by Ms. Bandini (soon became Bandini Akki) and a tour of the center was given.
 The Audiology Wing had three walls where they wanted us to do a mural on, under the theme ocean or under the sea.
 My first target was to find a rotaractor who is willing to play the role of the main artist and who gets the idea I have in mind.
 Then only I came across Rtr.
 Nimsara Fernando whom I have known through our club.
 Nimsara was more than willing to take part in the project and help us out in completing these walls.
 Hence, we started the painting on 19th December.